SAP-samples/ui5-typescript-helloworld/README.md

 ```

 The control metadata is written as static class member, just like the renderer.
 It should be typed as `MetadataOptions`.
 Make sure to import it from `sap/ui/core/Element` in case of controls, or the closest base class in general - the metadata option structure is also defined for `Object`, `ManagedObject` and `Component`.
 You should also use the TypeScript-specific `import type` instead of just `import` to make clear that this import is only needed for types at designtime, with no runtime impact (unless you need to import other things from the `Element` module). `MetadataOptions` is available since UI5 version 1.110; for earlier versions simply use `object` instead.<br>
 Typing the metadata object will give you type safety and code completion for this structure.
-Not typing it, on the other hand, will lead to issues when inheriting from this control, as the TypeScript compiler will expect the same properties to be present in any derived control's metadata.
+Not typing it, on the other hand, would also lead to issues when inheriting from this control, as the TypeScript compiler will expect the same properties to be present in any derived control's metadata.
 But properties are inherited, so they should not be repeated.

 The JSDoc comment and the `@namespace` annotation inside is required to make the [transformer plugin](https://github.com/r-murphy/babel-plugin-transform-modules-ui5) aware that the class should be transformed to classic UI5 syntax and what the full UI5 name of the class should be in the `BaseClass.extend(...)` call.

 Actually, there are [multiple ways supported to supply the name](https://github.com/r-murphy/babel-plugin-transform-modules-ui5#configuring-name-or-namespace).
-You could e.g. also set the `@name` annotation:
+You could alternatively e.g. also set the `@name` annotation:

 ```js
 /**